r-pufky/docs/services/gogs/README.md

 As this is a mirror, you want to commit the git metadata and not just the files.

 The git repository is stored in /data/gogs/git as a stand git repository.
-Importing this way sets up the database metadata for the project.
+Importing this way sets up the gogs fronend database metadata for the project.

 Other Options
 -------------